hasref/jlox/README.md

 ## Building

-Build using gradle `gradle build` and launch using `gradle app:run -q --console=plain`
+From the root folder, build using gradle `./gradlew build` and launch using `./gradlew app:run -q --console=plain`.

 ## Implemented Challenges